What Are The Responsibilities Of An UST Owner Or Operator?

 - Be registered with the appropriate regulatory authority,

 - Meet spill, overfill, and corrosion protection requirements.

 - Perform a site check and corrective action in response to leaks, spills and overfills,

 - Follow regulatory rules during installation of new tanks and closure of existing tanks,

 - Have periodic checks performed on corrosion protection and leak detection systems.

-Beginning on [effective date of rule], owners and operators must:
+Beginning on October 13, 2015 owners and operators must:

 - Notify the implementing agency within 30 days of an UST system ownership change;

 - Notify the implementing agency at least 30 days before switching to a regulated substance containing greater than 10 percent ethanol, greater than 20 percent biodiesel, or any other regulated substance identified by the implementing agency and maintain records demonstrating the UST system meets the compatibility requirements; and

 - Test or inspect following repairs to spill prevention equipment, overfill devices, and secondary containment areas.